vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `select_condition` optional condition to filter rows in the table by
 - `doc_id_columns` defines one or more columns that will be used as a document ID, and will aggregate all rows associated with this value into a single Vectara document.
 This will also be used as the title.
 If this is not specified, the code will aggregate every `rows_per_chunk` (default 500) rows.
 - `text_columns` a list of column names that include textual information we want to use
+- `title_column` is an optional column name that will hold textual information to be used as title
 - `metadata_columns` a list of column names that we want to use as metadata

 In the above example, the crawler would